-Advice centres and services
+Advice services from A-Z

 Individual support for your questions around studying at FAU

 Alongside the Student Advice and Careers Service (IBZ), the Career Service and the Central Office for International Affairs (RIA), there are several other services at FAU which offer advice and support to students for various different topics.

 campo is FAU’s campus management portal, which will link the existing systems mein campus and UnivIS over the next few years.

 Currently, campo is used for managing online applications and enrolment (apart from international and Master’s degree applications).

 FAU’s Career Service is open to students, doctoral candidates and graduates of all faculties at the University.
 It offers a wide range of advisory services, events and information about applications and careers free of charge.